Imjin War: Capture of Hanseong

 The Second Division, led by Katō Kiyomasa, arrived at Chungju, with the Third Division camped not far behind.
-There, Katō expressed his anger against Konishi Yukinaga for not waiting at Busan as planned, and attempting to take all of the glory for himself; Nabeshima Naoshige then proposed a compromise of dividing the Japanese troops into two separate groups to follow two different routes to Hanseong (the capital and present-day Seoul), and allowing Katō Kiyomasa to choose the route that the Second Division would take to reach Hanseong.
-The division of the Japanese forces was mainly due to the rivalry between Katō and Konishi, but there was a certain "strategic merit" in dividing their forces in that Katō's advance into northeastern Korea would protect the Japanese from any attempt by the Jurchen leader Nurhaci to attack their eastern flank.
-However, the division of the Japanese forces also meant that Konishi would have to take on the Chinese alone when their army arrived in Korea.
+There, Katō expressed his anger against Konishi Yukinaga for not waiting at Busan as planned, and attempting to take all of the glory; Nabeshima Naoshige proposed a compromise of dividing the Japanese troops into two groups to follow different routes to Hanseong, and allowing Katō Kiyomasa to choose the route that the Second Division would take to reach Hanseong.
+The division of the Japanese forces was mainly due to the rivalry between Katō and Konishi, but there was a certain "strategic merit" in dividing their forces in that Katō's advance would protect the Japanese from any attempt by the Jurchen leader Nurhaci to attack their flank.
+However, the division of the Japanese forces also meant that Konishi would have to take on the Chinese alone when their army arrived.

-The two divisions began the race to capture Hanseong on 8 June, and Katō took the shorter route across the Han River while Konishi went further upstream where smaller waters posed a lesser barrier.
+The two divisions raced to capture Hanseong from 8 June; Katō took the shorter route across the Han River while Konishi went further upstream for calmer waters.
 Konishi arrived at Hanseong first, on 10 June, while the Second Division was halted at the river with no boats with which to cross.
-The First Division found the castle undefended with its gates tightly locked, as King Seonjo had fled the day before.
-The Japanese broke into a small floodgate, located in the castle wall, and opened the capital city's gate from within.
-Katō's Second Division arrived at the capital the next day (having taken the same route as the First Division), and the Third and Fourth Divisions the day after.
+The First Division found the castle undefended with its gates locked, as King Seonjo had fled the day before.
+The Japanese broke into a floodgate, located in the castle wall, and opened the city's gate from within.
+Katō's Second Division arrived at the capital the next day after taking the same route as the First Division, and the Third and Fourth Divisions arrived the day after.
 Meanwhile, the Fifth, Sixth, Seventh, and Eighth Divisions had landed on Busan, with the Ninth Division kept in reserve on the island of Iki.

-Parts of Hanseong had already been looted and torched, including bureaus holding the slave records and weapons, and they were already abandoned by its inhabitants.
-General Kim Myŏngwŏn, in charge of the defenses along the Han River, had retreated.
+Parts of Hanseong had already been looted and torched, including bureaus holding slave records and weapons, and they were already abandoned.
+Korean general Kim Myŏngwŏn, in charge of the defenses along the Han River, had retreated.
 The king's subjects stole the animals in the royal stables and fled before him, leaving their king to rely on farm animals.
 In every village, the king's party was met by inhabitants, lined up by the road, grieving that their king was abandoning them, and neglecting their duty of paying homage.
-Parts of the southern shore of the Imjin River were burnt to deprive the Japanese troops of materials with which to make their crossing, and General Kim Myŏngwŏn deployed 12,000 troops at five points along the river.
+Parts of the southern shore of the Imjin River were burnt to deprive the Japanese troops of materials with which to make their crossing, and General Kim Myŏngwŏn deployed 12,000 troops along the river.